seam345/node-red-contrib-trello-functions/README.md

 * ### New Trello card

-Outputs a trello card as msg.payload for every new card added to Trello between the previous and current activation of the node.
+Outputs a Trello card as msg.payload for every new card added to Trello between the previous and current activation of the node.

 * ### Assigned to Trello card

-Outputs a trello card as msg.payload for every card the Trello user is assigned to between the previous and current activation of the node.
+Outputs a Trello card as msg.payload for every card the Trello user is assigned to between the previous and current activation of the node.

+* ### Moved Trello card

+Outputs a Trello card as msg.payload for every card moved between Trello list between the previous and current activation of the node.

 ## Current plans to implement